-While business priorities in the restaurant industry are hotly debated, two that are high on everyone’s list are theft prevention behind the bar and a proper liquor purchasing strategy.
+While operators hotly debate business priorities in the restaurant industry, two that are high on everyone’s list are theft prevention behind the bar and a proper liquor purchasing strategy.

 Behind-The-Bar Theft Prevention

-The following best inventory practices should always be implemented behind the bar to mitigate theft:
+Operators should always implement the following best inventory practices behind the bar to mitigate theft:

-- Consistency in Counting – Always have two people count and record in a consistent manner each week.
-This provides you the accuracy you need to readily spot anomalies in your bottle usage and stock value.
+- Consistency in Counting – Always have two people count and consistently record each week.
+Consistency provides you the accuracy you need to readily spot anomalies in your bottle usage and stock value.

 - Repair & Maintenance Issues – Counting weekly keeps you aware of your surrounding facilities and equipment.
-This helps to set you up for proactive preventative maintenance concerns.
+It also helps to set you up for proactive preventative maintenance concerns.

-- Breakage Book & Comp Tabs – The breakage book, also known as a Bottle Book is a tool that allows you to readily check your usage against your sales.
-This shows you if a team member has a pension to give away a specific type of alcohol.
+- Breakage Book & Comp Tabs – The breakage book, also known as a Bottle Book, is a tool that allows you to readily check your usage against your sales.
+This log shows if a team member has a pension to give away a specific type of alcohol.
 It also helps to control waste or spill.
-For an added benefit it is always recommended to provide your bartenders with a Comp Tab.
+We also recommend providing your bartenders with a Comp Tab.
 Comp Tabs enable your bartenders to build your business while you maintain control of how much product is being given away or promoted to do so.

 Proper Liquor Purchasing Strategy

-Using your COGS to influence your purchasing strategy is a great way of turning data insights into tangible cost savings.
+Using your COGS to influence your purchasing strategy is an excellent way of turning data insights into tangible cost savings.

-Track your restaurant’s sales and spend on a weekly basis in a weekly purchase journal.
-This will help zero in low on slow-selling items and make spending cuts accordingly.
+Track your restaurant’s sales and spend every week in a weekly purchase journal.
+A Weekly Purchase Journal will help zero in low on slow-selling items and make spending cuts accordingly.

-Finally, using a declining budget based on forecasted sales each week allows you to keep Inventory levels lower.
-It also helps you to more easily track variances in your inventory, and keep cash in the bank.
-As an added bonus, having an inventory system will ensure that your stock value (total sum of inventory value) is accurate against your purchases for that week.
+Finally, a declining budget based on forecasted sales each week allows you to keep Inventory levels lower.
+It also helps you track variances in your inventory more easily and keep cash in the bank.
+As a bonus, having an inventory system will ensure that your stock value (total sum of inventory value) is accurate against your purchases for that week.

 LISTEN TO THE FULL PODCAST EPISODE BELOW!